 The hazard score, from 1-10 reflects known and suspected hazards of ingredients:

 Ingredient safety is calculated using both the hazard and data availability scores.
-Therefore, the safest ingredients will have low hazard ratings and fair, good or robust data availability.
+Therefore, the safest ingredients will have low hazard ratings as well as fair, good or robust data availability.
 So, keep an eye out for these when looking for the best sunscreen.

-Unfortunately, parabens commonly used in most products are rated as moderately to highly hazardous with limited safety data on the EWG rating scale.
+Unfortunately, parabens most used in most products are rated as moderately-highly hazardous with limited safety data on the EWG rating scale.